Dynamic Purchasing Systems (DPS)

 This means that even if a supplier didn’t match the selection criteria during the initial procurement process, they can re-apply when they do meet the requirements.
 There is no limit on the number of suppliers that can join a dynamic purchasing system.

 Less Waste, More Value

-A Dynamic Purchasing System allows public sector organisations to open up tenders to smaller local suppliers and new entrants to the market.
-These suppliers can choose either to join a project or skip it depending on whether it is within their scope.
+A Dynamic Purchasing System (DPS) allows public sector organisations to open up tenders to smaller local suppliers and new entrants to the market.
+These suppliers can choose either to join a project or skip it depending on whether the DPS contract is within their scope.